peteroupc/peteroupc.github.io/random.md

 <a id=Determinism_and_Consistency></a>
 ### Determinism and Consistency

 For an RNG algorithm to generate "random" numbers that are reproducible across computers, it needs to be a _consistent_ algorithm.
-(This factor is important only for seeded PRNGs, not necessarily for cryptographic or statistical RNGs.)
+(This factor is important only for manually-seeded PRNGs, not necessarily for other RNGs.)

 A _consistent algorithm_ is an algorithm that delivers the same output for the same input every time (is _deterministic_) and does so&mdash;